ShaheenHossain/eagle-12.1/doc/setup/enterprise.rst

 * Restart your server with the updated addons path of point 3.
   You should be able to connect to your instance.
-You can then link your database with your Eagle ERP Enterprise Subscription by entering the code you received by e-mail in the form input
+You can then link your database with your Eagle Enterprise Subscription by entering the code you received by e-mail in the form input

 On Windows
 ==========

 * Backup your community database

-* Uninstall Eagle ERP Community (using the Uninstall executable in the installation folder) - PostgreSQL will remain installed
+* Uninstall Eagle Community (using the Uninstall executable in the installation folder) - PostgreSQL will remain installed

   .. image:: enterprise/windows_uninstall.png
     :class: img-responsive

-* Launch the Eagle ERP Enterprise Installer and follow the steps normally.
+* Launch the Eagle Enterprise Installer and follow the steps normally.
 When choosing the installation path, you can set the folder of the Community installation (this folder still contains the PostgreSQL installation).
-  Uncheck ``Start Eagle ERP`` at the end of the installation
+  Uncheck ``Start Eagle`` at the end of the installation

   .. image:: enterprise/windows_setup.png
    :class: img-responsive

-* Using a command window, update your Eagle ERP Database using this command (from the Eagle ERP installation path, in the server subfolder)
+* Using a command window, update your Eagle Database using this command (from the Eagle installation path, in the server subfolder)

   .. code-block:: console